 What is a product?

-This is a fundamental question for every company — and definitely for product managers.
-What is a product?
 A product is any item or service you sell to serve a customer’s need or want.
 This definition might seem simple, but as you will learn in this guide, there is a lot more to a product than its at-first-glance attributes and what the customer thinks they are paying for.

 A product can be physical or virtual.
 Physical products include durable goods (such as cars, furniture, and computers) and nondurable goods (such as food and beverages).
 Virtual products are offerings of services or experiences (such as education and software).
 A product may be a hybrid and include both physical and virtual elements.
 Hybrid products are becoming more common, as traditionally analog products are incorporating digital technology as a way to better reach and serve customers.